Home Demonstration Gardens

 Patio & Container Garden

-Found at one of the wooden alee with hanging pots, patio containers and ends with massive stone planters.
-The pots all contain annual and perennial plantings which change yearly and the planters have dwarf trees, shrubs and perennials.
-Around 20 different kinds of trees, shrubs, perennials and annuals are displayed in different types of containers.
+Starts at one of the wooden alee with hanging pots and patio containers and ends with massive stone planters.
+All of the pots contain annual and perennial plantings that change yearly.
+Some have dwarf trees, shrubs and perennials.
+About 20 different kinds of trees, shrubs, perennials and annuals are displayed here, demonstrating the myriad plants that can grow well in containers..

 Rock Garden

 At the near end of the de Vos Gardens (near the Visitor Center), the Rock Garden displays a wide variety of alpine plants that are hardy in Minnesota.
-The Minnesota Rock Garden Society helps to support this garden through maintenance and donations of plant material.
-There are 282 different species of rock garden plants represented here.
+The Minnesota Rock Garden Society supports this garden through maintenance and donations of plant material.
+There are 282 different species of rock garden plants represented.

 Seasonal Garden

-The Downing Seasonal Garden, along the walk at the inner edge of the de Vos Gardens displays the All American Selections of annual plant winners for the previous year.
-It provides a great display for these new introductions which are chosen based on data from trail gardens all over North America.
-There are typically 5-7 new varieties chosen each year.
+The Downing Seasonal Garden is along the walk at the inner edge of the de Vos Gardens.
+It displays the All American Selections of annual plant winners for last year.
+It provides a great introduction to new plants, which are chosen based on data from trail gardens all over North America.
+There are typically 5-7 new varieties each year.

 Weed Exhibit

-The Behrens Weed Exhibit was added in 2005 with the help of Dr. Richard Behrens, a weed specialist at the University of Minnesota’s Agronomy Department.
-It has proven to be one of the most popular demonstration gardens.
-It is not unusual to hear “oh, so that’s what that weed is!” or “so that’s Creeping Charlie, I have it everywhere”.
-The “garden” is a series of “pots” (PVC pipes) with a different weed growing in each.
+The Behrens Weed Exhibit was added in 2005 with the help of Dr. Richard Behrens, a weed specialist in the University of Minnesota’s Agronomy Department.
+It is one of the most popular demonstration gardens.
+It is not unusual to hear “oh, so that’s what that weed is!” or “so that’s Creeping Charlie!
+I have it everywhere.”
+This “garden” is a series of "pots” (PVC pipes) with a different weed growing in each.
 There are 36 different weeds represented.
 (You wouldn’t believe how hard it is to keep the weeds looking good!).